-This was support by a study conducted in 2012, which showed that chronic THC users had fewer cannabinoid receptors than non-users.
+This was supported by a study conducted in 2012, which showed that chronic THC users had fewer cannabinoid receptors than non-users.

-Just as the name suggests, reverse tolerance is the opposite of tolerance to CBD.
+As the name suggests, CBD reverse tolerance is the opposite of tolerance to CBD.

-Continued use of a substance brings tolerance levels down, and the user needs less of the substance to achieve the desired effect.
+Continued substance use reduces tolerance, and the user needs less substance to achieve the desired effect.

-Most substances cause people to experience increased tolerance levels.
-Everything from pharmaceuticals, nicotine, alcohol, and hard drugs like cocaine and methamphetamines.
+Most substances cause people to experience increased tolerance levels – everything from pharmaceuticals, nicotine, alcohol, and hard drugs like cocaine and methamphetamine.

 In some rare cases with alcohol, the opposite is experienced due to severe liver damage.

-There are only limited studies into the tolerance of CBD, but the general consensus is that there is little to no risk of developing a tolerance.
+There are limited studies on the tolerance of CBD, but the consensus is that there is little to no risk of developing a tolerance.

-This is because CBD does not technically bind to any single one cannabinoid receptor, eliminating the problem of tolerance.
+This is because CBD does not technically bind to any single cannabinoid receptor, eliminating the tolerance problem.

 CBD promotes increased receptor activity, unlike THC, which reduces cannabinoid receptors over time.

-Other receptors, such as GABA receptors and NMDA receptors, also respond to CBD and have also been shown to play a part in reverse tolerance.
+Other receptors, such as GABA and NMDA receptors, also respond to CBD and have been shown to play a part in reverse tolerance.

-Whatever the reason for CBD’s reverse tolerance, patients will find that they can slowly decrease their dosage over time.
+Whatever the reason for CBD oil reverse tolerance, consumers will find that they can slowly decrease their dosage over time.

 (You may also find this article looking at the pros and cons of CBD oil useful to read).